 Taking turns in a clockwise direction, the other players do the same.

 NOTE: For the first turn, and only the first turn, players may place as many dominoes as they wish as long as they continue forming a valid train.
 When the ends of the adjacent dominoes match, a valid train has been formed.
-If a player is able to play all of his dominoes on the first turn, the round ends after each player has had one turn.
+If a player can play all of his dominoes on the first turn, the round ends after each player has had one turn.

 If a player cannot start a train on the first turn, they'll place a marker where a domino would have been placed to indicate that they could not begin.
 They do not draw any dominoes from the pile of face down dominoes know as the boneyard.
 On the second turn and all subsequent turns, any player can play dominoes in marked areas.
 On the first turn, the only options for each player are to start a train or to pass.